First Impressions: Dancing with Cat Ears in Hatsune Miku: Project Diva F

 Hatsune Miku: Project Diva F is a very unique rhythm-based game.
 Inspired by the dominant Japanese Vocaloid craze – a piece of software that allows users to create songs – Hatsune Miku is a virtual anime-style Japanese idol and digital singer, with a vocaloid sound sampled from the voice of Japanese voice actress Fujita Saki.

-At a quick glance, Project Diva F looks like something that you'd expect from the music genre, with timed visual indicators corresponding to certain buttons and a flashy video and animations playing in the background.
+At a quick glance, Project Diva F looks like something that you'd expect from the music game genre, with timed visual indicators corresponding to certain buttons and a flashy video and animations playing in the background.
 However, the game differs not only with its inclusion of addictive Japanese electro-pop beats, but also with its very harsh difficulty curve.
 There are four settings: Easy, Normal, Hard, and Extreme, though the latter two options are only available once a song has been completed on the easier settings.
 To score points, you must hit the corresponding controller buttons (matched with the correct thumb-stick direction) in time to the song, which is much harder than it sounds.
 To complete the track, you have to combo as many 'Cool!' points as possible, especially during the 'Chance Time' sections, which can award you with a high score as long as you don't break your combo.

 During our first look at Project Diva F, we played three songs: 'Weekender Girl', 'Tengaku', and 'World's End Dance Hall', some of which featured other vocaloid stars such as Kagamine Rin and Megurine Luka.
 There are 38 songs in total to play through in the full game, including popular tracks 'Tell Your World' and 'Black★Rock Shooter'.
 Most of the songs are very catchy, upbeat tracks, which should instantly find you bobbing your head.
 The lyrics in Japanese romaji script appear at the bottom of screen, which is a neat addition, allowing hardcore vocaloid fans to learn the words and sing along in their squeakiest of voices.